-CUPE child care workers are in both stand alone and more often multi-sector locals.
-CUPE represents early childhood care and educators, assistants, cooks, and cleaners in the sector.
-The locals tend to be small and the wages very low.
-The employers can be either parent-run boards or for-profit employers.
+CUPE child care workers are in both stand-alone and multi-sector locals.
+CUPE represents early childhood educators, assistants, cooks, and cleaners in the sector.
+The bargaining units tend to be small and the wages low.
+The employers can be not-for-profit volunteer-run boards, charitable, parent-run boards, or for-profit.

 - Number of members working in child care or ECE: 12,000